Donaim/proviral-pres1/slides.md

 In particular, I imagine most people would be interested in the workflow page of the docs.

-It describes the individual algorithms.
+It describes the individual algorithms and defect code they produce.

 4. **Output Files**: